sonuauti/MinaServer/README.md

 1. 1 Milliion messages send and read
 2. 10k Messages with delay
-3. Infinte message send and receive
+3. Infinite message send and receive